pmav99/git-rewrite/README.md

 ## How the `apply` works

-1. First we checkout the root commit and we create a new branch with a random name
+1. the script checkouts the root commit and creates a new branch with a random name.
 2. For each commit in the JSON file the script runs:

-  1. `git cherry-pick` it in order to change the COMMITTER data
+    1. `git cherry-pick` it in order to bring the changeset into the new branch and change the `COMMITTER` data.
-  2. `git commit --amend --author <...> --date <...>` in order to change the AUTHOR data
+    2. `git commit --amend --author <...> --date <...>` in order to update the `AUTHOR` data.